-The following definition of a CTE was adopted from the 2003 DoD, Technology Readiness Assessment Deskbook, updated July 2009:
+The following definition of a CTE was adopted from the DoD, Technology Readiness Assessment Deskbook, May 2005:

-A technology element is "critical" if the system being acquired depends on this technology element to meet operational requirements (with acceptable development cost and schedule and with acceptable production and operation costs) and if the technology element or its application is either new or novel, or in an area that poses major technological risk during design or demonstration.
+A technology element is "critical" if the system being acquired depends on this technology element to meet operational requirements (with acceptable development cost and schedule and with acceptable production and operation costs) and if the technology element or its application is either new or novel.
 Said another way, an element that is new or novel or being used in a new or novel way is critical if it is necessary to achieve the successful development of a system, its acquisition, or its operational utility.